 Costing less than a cent, the lenses promise a revolution in science and medicine in developing countries and remote areas.

-The lens fabrication technique was invented by Dr Steve Lee from The Australian National University (ANU) Research School of Engineering, who collaborated with Dr Tri Phan from Sydney’s Garvan Institute of Medical Research to find ways to transform the lentil-sized lens into a medical imaging tool.
+The lens fabrication technique was invented by Dr Steve Lee from The Australian National University (ANU) Research School of Electrical, Energy and Materials Engineering, who collaborated with Dr Tri Phan from Sydney’s Garvan Institute of Medical Research to find ways to transform the lentil-sized lens into a medical imaging tool.

 The lenses are made by using the natural shape of liquid droplets.